Richard's Branding Boot Camp for Photographers

 Narrow down your brand personality to the five most clear and distinct traits you can.
 Try to assign one or two visual descriptors to each trait (for example, the trait “spontaneous” might be associated with visual terms like “bright” or “scattered”, or the trait “modern” might bring to mind visual terms like “minimalist” or “monotone”).

-Check out these common associations between visual elements and the feelings they insight—while this list is certainly not all-inclusive, and connected perceptions are unique to each individual, it can help jumpstart ideas on how you can translate your brand personality into a brand identity:
+Check out these common associations between visual elements and the feelings they incite.
+While connected perceptions are unique to each individual, it can help jumpstart ideas on how you can translate your brand personality into a brand identity:

 - Cool colors: tranquil, comfortable, trustworthy, wise